arpitnath/cogs_of_life_project/README.md

 - Admin Dashboard
 - Complete process of booking a session to providing personal notes to the respective counsellor and also scheduling date and time

+There are also some inconsiderable features in the app like
+>  - after scheduling a session and confirmed from the admin side, the join button will be disable till scheduled time.
+> Different dashboards for users and admins

 ## Demo of the App
 https://user-images.githubusercontent.com/67645175/103601656-1b4d3000-4f30-11eb-8a93-3e72a775b0f2.mp4

+---